 Q: How can we make money using Armorial Gold art?

 A: Although most folks buy Armorial Gold products for their own enjoyment, designing coats of arms for themselves, friends and family tree, many buy Armorial Gold products to start or add to a business.
 You can print, imprint, silk-screen, embroider, sublimate, etch, engrave, emboss, carve and more, on any material, using AG art, and sell the finished product.
 It's a great way to make extra money with a very low investment.

 Vector art is key for printing.
-Since the art is made from a series of mathematical curves it will print very crisply even when resized.
+Since the art is made from a series of drawing instructions it will print very crisply even when resized.
 For instance, one can print a vector logo on a small sheet of copy paper, and then enlarge the same vector logo to billboard size and keep the same crisp quality.

 Because they're scalable, vector-based images are resolution independent.
 You can increase and decrease the size of vector images to any degree and your lines will remain crisp and sharp, both on screen and in print.

 Bitmap images (also known as raster images) are made up of pixels in a grid.
-Pixels are picture elements; tiny dots of individual color that make up what you see on your screen.
-They have a solid background and cannot be increased or decreased in size without losing resolution.
+Pixels are picture elements; tiny dots of color that make up what you see on your screen.
+They generally have a solid background and cannot be increased in size without showing degradation in quality.
 Typically used for photos and scanned-in images, and where true to life renderings are needed (photos).
 Here are the typical raster (bitmap) file formats:

-You need graphic software that will allow you to open and edit vector images.
-Check out our vector format page where you will find a partial list of software.
-If you're not sure whether you can work with the file formats offered you can ask for a free sample.
+You will need graphic software that will allow you to open and edit vector images.
+Check out our vector format page where you will find a partial list of compatible software.
+If you're not sure whether you can work with the file formats offered, you can ask for a free sample.

 Q: Are the art collections royalty-free?